rom1mouret/mpcl/README.md

 It is not a matter of calibration.
-It's fine for a classifier to be overconfident / underconfident in a consistent fashion, but we can't afford the network to throw in the towel when it encounters something it doesn't know, like noise.
+It's fine for a classifier to be overconfident / underconfident in a consistent fashion, but we can't afford the network to throw in the towel when it encounters something it doesn't know.

-I prefer `Triangle` because it doesn't throw anything away.
-It merely folds the input space.
+I prefer `Triangle` because it doesn't throw anything away, not even noise.
+It merely folds the input.

 Disclaimer: I haven't studied in depth the dynamics of Triangle-activated networks so it's possible that Triangle doesn't do what I think it does.